-

 See our complete Coreopsis Plant Guide for more in depth care details.

-Early Sunrise represents classic coreopsis at its best, especially when placed against Double the Sun.
-Its strong, daisy-like blooms and bright, uncomplicated color create a tidy perennial look that blends effortlessly into mixed borders.
+Early Sunrise represents classic Coreopsis at its best, especially when placed against Double the Sun.
 Where Double the Sun leans flashier and fuller with ruffled doubles, Early Sunrise keeps things clean and natural, making it easier to integrate alongside other perennials.
-In contrast to Moonbeam Coreopsis, Early Sunrise carries more visual weight—Moonbeam feels delicate and misty, while Early Sunrise is bolder, more assertive in color, and easier to read from a distance.
+In contrast to Moonbeam Coreopsis, Early Sunrise carries more visual weight while Moonbeam feels delicate and misty.
+Early Sunrise is bolder, more assertive in color, and easier to read from a distance.

 Sign Up for Exclusive Plant Updates!